apache/arrow-site/_posts/2019-09-30-introducing-arrow-flight.md

-While using a general-purpose messaging library like gRPC has numerous specific benefits beyond the obvious ones (taking advantage of all the engineering that Google has done on the problem), some work was needed to improve the performnace of transporting large datasets.
+While using a general-purpose messaging library like gRPC has numerous specific benefits beyond the obvious ones (taking advantage of all the engineering that Google has done on the problem), some work was needed to improve the performance of transporting large datasets.
 Many kinds of gRPC users only deal with relatively small messages, for example.

 The best-supported way to use gRPC is to define services in a [Protocol